ZupIT/beagle-docs/content/en/ios/customization/dependencies/overview.md

 weight: 1
 type: overview
 description: >-
-  In this section you will learn about Beagles' dependencies and their properties for iOS environment.
+  This section describes the Beagles' dependencies and their properties for iOS environments.
 ---

 ---

-## Introduction
+## What is it?

-Your application can change Beagle's default behavior by customizing its dependencies.
+The `dependecies` file is where you can change the Beagle's default behavior in your application.

+## How does it work?

-From the `BeagleConfigurator` we can call the static method `setup(dependencies: BeagleDependencies)` which receives an object of type `BeagleDependencies`, where the customization of the Beagle dependencies can be done.
+The `BeagleConfigurator` calls the static method `setup(dependencies: BeagleDependencies)` that receives an `BeagleDependencies` object.
+This object will hold all dependencies's properties.
+Here follows an example:

 ```swift
 public struct BeagleDependencies {